EdDataScienceEES/tutorial-zmancekpali/tut_template.md

 ```
 ![initial map](https://github.com/EdDataScienceEES/tutorial-zmancekpali/blob/master/Plots/initial_map1.jpg)

-But we can make this look a lot more informative by adding the species names to each dot as a label:
+We can make this map more informative by adding the species names to each dot as a label:
 ```
 (map_with_names <- ggmap(edi_map_satellite) +
     geom_point(data = leaves, aes(x = long, y = lat, color = type, shape = type),